 It shows that there is a global volume of 46 thousand with 3.1 billion results!
-So there are A LOT of people searching that term, however Semrush have scored it 100% keyword difficulty.
+So there are A LOT of people searching that term, however, Semrush has scored it 100% keyword difficulty.

-Keyword difficulty helps you determine how difficult it will be to rank for a specific keywork on Google.
+Keyword difficulty helps you determine how difficult it will be to rank for a specific keyword on Google.

 It still shows that there is a keyword difficulty of 76% so it would help to look at some other keyword variations.

-An easy way to identify relevant keywords is by opening up exel and manually adding the data.
+An easy way to identify relevant keywords is by opening up Excel and manually adding the data.

 Length of The Blog

 When you create a blog post, it’s important to consider writing one 1200 words minimum.

 The longer the post, the greater your chances of obtaining backlinks, and referral links to other external websites, thus keeping your readers’ attention longer and providing VALUE overall.